Lake Rx: A Prescription for Healthy Lakes

 Caring for one’s own property is a tangible way anyone can have an impact on the quality of a lake, regardless of whether that property is on the shore of a lake or within the watershed.
 Community events, awareness campaigns, and cost-sharing can encourage property owners to install native plant buffers to help retain soil and nutrients rather than allowing them to enter the lake.
 Additional best practices include composting, proper disposal of yard waste, and using phosphorus-free fertilizer.
 Campaigns to change behavior now can invigorate support for water quality as the community understands the value a lake provides.

-By following the steps in Lake RX, our lakes will be safe for everyone (including Fido!) to enjoy.
-We can end the need for algae toxin notifications, keep our public beaches free from E. coli, and enjoy peace of mind on the lake.
+By following Lake RX prescriptions, Lilly Center scientists anticipate improvements in the health of local lakes.
+Outcomes include increased lake access, reduced health threats, and increased economic value.
+Soon, our lakes could be safe for everyone (including Fido!) to enjoy.
+We can end the need for algae toxin notifications, free public beaches of E. coli, and enjoy peace of mind on the lake.

 Receive updates about Lake Rx